Ibn al-Haytham

-Ibn al-Haytham was the first to correctly explain the theory of vision, and to argue that vision occurs in the brain, pointing to observations that it is subjective and affected by personal experience.
-He also stated the principle of least time for refraction which would later become Fermat's principle.
+Ibn al-Haytham was the first to correctly prove vision as intromissive rather than extramissive, and to argue that vision occurs in the brain, pointing to observations that it is subjective and affected by personal experience.
+He also stated a principle of least time for refraction, similar to the results from Fermat's principle proposed in 1662.
 He made major contributions to catoptrics and dioptrics by studying reflection, refraction and nature of images formed by light rays.
+He was the first physicist to give a complete statement of the law of reflection, and was also the first to describe the horopter, spherical aberration, color constancy, and unconscious inference.
 Ibn al-Haytham was an early proponent of the concept that a hypothesis must be supported by experiments based on confirmable procedures or mathematical reasoning – an early pioneer in the scientific method five centuries before Renaissance scientists, he is sometimes described as the world's "first true scientist".
 He was also a polymath, writing on philosophy, theology and medicine.

 Born in Basra, he spent most of his productive period in the Fatimid capital of Cairo and earned his living authoring various treatises and tutoring members of the nobilities.
-Ibn al-Haytham is sometimes given the byname al-Baṣrī after his birthplace, or al-Miṣrī ("the Egyptian").
+Ibn al-Haytham is sometimes given the byname al-Baṣrī after his birthplace, or al-Miṣrī ('the Egyptian').
 Al-Haytham was dubbed the "Second Ptolemy" by Abu'l-Hasan Bayhaqi and "The Physicist" by John Peckham.
 Ibn al-Haytham paved the way for the modern science of physical optics.